xenomachina/kotlin-argparser/README.md

 ### Multi-argument Options

-Multi-argument options are supported, though not by any of the convenience methods.
+Multi-argument options are supported, though currently not by any of the convenience methods.
 Option-arguments after the first must be separate command-line arguments, for both an long and short forms of an option.

 ### Positional Arguments